zhangmeng1226/Mohawk_Battleship/README.md

-Mohawk_Battleship
+Mohawk Battleship Competition
 =================

-Mohawk College AI Club Battleship Framework
+This framework is maintained and developed by the Mohawk College AI Club.